cavazosgeorge/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+- useRouteMatch controls what pages are shown and also what parts of the page are shown allows for nested routes to inherit dynamic url path data and parameters.

 1. How would you explain form validation to someone who has never programmed before?
+- Form validation defines valid input values suitable for psoting.
+This is to make sure we are receiving the correct data.

 1. In 1-2 sentences, define end to end testing.
+- End to end testing allows us to test important parts of code to make sure it is funcitoning correctly.

 ## Instructions